LLNL/Abmarl/docs/src/featured_usage/jcats_nav.rst

    :alt: Direction field showing the shortest path to the waypoint in JCATS after 10 days.

-Finally, we can see in the video below that the agent has learned to navigate the maze of buildings and fences to reach the waypoint.
+We see in the video below that the agent has learned to navigate the maze of buildings and fences to reach the waypoint.

 .. figure:: ../.images/jcats_maze_navigation.*